Tanzania FAQs

 Tipping/Gratuities on Safari

 We recommend travelling with USD in cash.
-For a couple, the guideline is $25 per day for your guide and the same again for the combined lodge staff – so around $50 per day total.
-The camp manager is always on hand on the ground if you have any questions.
+For a couple, the guideline we usually recommend is $10 per person per day for guide, and same again for lodge staff, so around $40 per day overall.

 Vaccinations